WilliamAnimate/optimize-my-roblos/README.md

 <hr>

-before building in release mode, i like to use `cargo bloat` and `unused-features analyze`, but unused-features analyze probably does (some of) the work for you.
+before building in release mode, I like to use `cargo bloat` and `unused-features analyze` then `unused-features prune`.
+This ensures that rustc has less to compile.

-for early debug builds, opt-level set to `"z"` are smaller than `"s"` and `3`
+most of the time, opt-level set to `"z"` are smaller than `"s"` and `3`, but always play around to find out which ones are smaller.

 for all of my builds, disabling the default `compression` tauri feature results in a smaller binary size, by about ~335872 bytes (first run ever without `compression`)

-so you can only play around and find out.

 ### fixing compile errors